-Sometimes, visual is just more helpful.
+Sometimes, visuals are just more helpful.
 Here are some of our top favorite YouTube channels for electrical engineers.

-If you’re looking for very successful and verified accounts, check out these accounts that all have over 1 million subscribers.
+If you’re looking for very successful and verified accounts, here are ones with over 1 million subscribers.

 The Engineering Mindset is designed to educate and inspire people at all stages as they learn about technical engineering.
-Their goal is to reduce highly complex and technical processes by implementing illustrations and animations to better educate their viewers.
-Much of the content revolves around basics of electrical engineering, automotive engineering, and electric motors.
+Their goal is to reduce highly complex and technical processes.
+They achieve this by implementing illustrations and animations to better educate their viewers.
+Much of the content revolves around the basics of electrical engineering, automotive engineering, and electric motors.
 They also offer their channel in a variety of different languages.

 “Some people say I’m an idiot.”

 Great first words.
 Coming in hot with over 5 million followers is ElectroBOOM.
 This channel will not only make you laugh, but also teach you a thing or two.
 Topics span from electronics, Tesla coil science, rectifiers, and many, many more.